 In The Wings

-This lawsuit and resulting Supreme Court decision attracted the attention of several other companies including Dell Inc., HP Inc. (NYSE:HPQB), Adobe Systems Inc. (NASDAQ:ADBEC), Wal-Mart Stores Inc. (NYSE:WMTC) and others, all of whom filed briefs supporting the defendant.
+This lawsuit and resulting Supreme Court decision attracted the attention of several other companies including Dell Inc., HP Inc. (NYSE:HPQC), Adobe Systems Inc. (NASDAQ:ADBEB), Wal-Mart Stores Inc. (NYSE:WMTB) and others, all of whom filed briefs supporting the defendant.

 Q. Todd Dickinson, former director of the U.S. Patent and Trademark Office said, "The overall effect of the ruling will be to limit cases in the district."
 Dickinson added, "but it's not a panacea.
 There are ways to get around it."